ngbenny/nestjs-demo/slides.md

 ## objectives

-* sharing studies on NestJS
+* backend choice for MOVE team after LB3 LTS
-* reference for MOVE team after LB3 LTS
+* quick overview on NestJS with codes
 * currency service journey as demo

 ---

-## currency service specs
+## currency - user specs

 * User can Register
 * User can Login